 (female) Middle name pairings:

 Winston is a very popular first name for men (#481 out of 1220, Top 39%) and also a very popular surname for all people (#1605 out of 150436, Top 1%).
 (2000 U.S. Census)

-Displayed below is an analysis of the popularity of Winston and corresponding names.
-Winton is the only other prominent related form of Winston (#538 in 2014) rated in the Top 1000.
-These boy names were at the height of their popularity during 1940-1949 (usage of 0.314%) and are somewhat less popular today (usage 0.231%, down 26.4%).
-Winston (#538) is the most contemporarily stylish name for newborns in this compilation.
-(2014 Birth Statistics)
+Displayed below is an analysis of the statistics of Winston and corresponding names.
+Winton is the only other prominent related form of Winston (#538 in recent rankings) rated in the Top 2000.
+These forms of Winston were at the height of their popularity in 2014.
+Winston is a constant favorite.